Equidistribution of $q$-orbits of closed geodesics: Additive twist -series of automorphic forms

-by inserting (\ref{eq:finfty}).
-Now by inserting the Fourier expansion and interchanging sum and integral (cf. proof of \cite[Lemma 5.3]{DrNo22}) we get for $\Re s>1$
+when $t_f=0$.
+Now by inserting the Fourier expansion and interchanging sum and integral (cf. proof of \cite[Lemma 5.3]{DrNo22}) we get for $\Re s\gg_f 1$

-using that $a_f(-n)=\epsilon_f a_f(n)$ by (\ref{eq:fouriercoeff-sign}).
-Now the result follows by meromorphic continuation.\end{proof} \begin{remark} Note that the integral representation for the additive twist $L$-series in Proposition \ref{prop:linetoadd} is proved in the context of general Maa{\ss} forms for $\Gamma_0(N)$, i.e. not restricted to elements occurring in the spectral decomposition of $\LL^2(\Gamma_0(N),k)$.
+using that $a_f(-n)=\kappa_f a_f(n)$ by (\ref{eq:fouriercoeff-sign}) and $\tilde{W}_{\alpha,\beta}(-y)=\tilde{W}_{-\alpha,\beta}(y)$.
+Now the result follows for $\Re s>\Re it_f$ by meromorphic continuation\footnote{Note that in fact the formula (\ref{eq:Eichlerint}) \emph{gives} the meromorphic continuation of the right-hand side for all $s\in \C$.}.\end{proof} \begin{remark} Note that the integral representation for the additive twist $L$-series in Proposition \ref{prop:linetoadd} is proved in the context of general Maa{\ss} forms for $\Gamma_0(N)$ satisfying (\ref{eq:spectralparameterassump}), i.e.\ not restricted to elements occurring in the spectral decomposition of $\LL^2(\Gamma_0(N),k)$.
 In particular we will later apply it to the modified Eisenstein series (\ref{eq:E2ast}) (a weight $2$ Eisenstein series evaluated at $s=0$). \end{remark} Finally we will record a useful upper bound for the archimedean factors $\gamma_{\pm \frac{k}{2},it_f}(s)$ at the central point $s=1/2$.

 \begin{lemma} Let $0<\delta<1/2$ and

 Then we have the uniform bound

 \end{lemma} \begin{proof} Put $M:=|\alpha|+|\beta|+1$.
 Then by (\ref{eq:whitbound1}) and (\ref{eq:whitbound2}) we have for $0<\eps<1/4$